home-assistant/home-assistant.io/source/_integrations/hydrawise.markdown

 ## Prerequisites

-In order to set up the Hydrawise integration, you must first obtain an API Key.
+To set up the Hydrawise integration, you must first obtain an API Key.

 1. Log in at [https://app.hydrawise.com](https://app.hydrawise.com).
 2. Go to 'Account Details' under the 'My Account' menu (in the upper-right hand corner).